What keeps you up at night?

 The emergence of OTT providers shows us that services development has shifted from traditional networks to devices and applications.
 Clearly, IT is becoming the way that even traditional services will be modelled and operationalized, and Users are evolving from mere consumers to active participants.

-‘Born Digital’ organizations are not restricted by legacy technology, business process and thinking, and are disrupting traditional business models through innovations in customer experience and engagement, service management and delivery, and product structures; whereas, traditional CSPs - given the complexity of their estates - are finding it difficult to make the tectonic shift because not all of them are invested across the maturity curve to improve their connectedness with the business ecosystem.
+‘Born Digital’ telecom organizations are not restricted by legacy technology, business process and thinking, and are disrupting traditional business models through innovations in customer experience and engagement, service management and delivery, and product structures; whereas, traditional Telecommunication Services Providers - given the complexity of their estates - are finding it difficult to make the tectonic shift because not all of them are invested across the maturity curve to improve their connectedness with the business ecosystem.

 For service providers to succeed in the future, they will have to participate in every transaction that involves communication and collaboration.
 That is only possible if their assets are broken down as a service and made available for third parties to consume.
 The future revenue model is a two-sided one – from innovators consuming Operator assets (as services) to produce mashups and services, and from consumers using those mashups and services.